Share Your Experience

 The NCTR continues to invite Survivors, their families, and others whose lives have been impacted by residential schools to share their experiences in a safe and secure setting.
 The Centre also encourages community members to share their experiences of other Canadian assimilation policies.
 This encourages conversations on topics such as land claims, water rights, child and family services, education, poverty, and missing and murdered Indigenous women and girls.

-The NCTR also works with Indigenous Peoples across Canada to archive sacred items and materials currently housed both in communities and organizations, as well as in government, religious, and other archives.
+The NCTR works with Indigenous Peoples to archive sacred items and materials currently housed both in communities and organizations.

 How to share

 The Settlement Agreement says you can preserve your records for history at the NCTR.

 The Centre can connect you with health supports to assist you during this process and you are welcome to bring extra people for support.

 Your statement can take any form that you wish: written, audio, video, poetry, art, music, etc. There are no restrictions.
 If you wish, the NCTR will record your statement by a qualified Statement Gatherer for you.

 If you are interested in sharing your residential school experience, please contact us at the NCTR directly.

 About the Statements